sundios/Google-rank-tracker/README.md

 ```shell
 pip install robobrowser
 ```
-After all dependecies are installes we can start testing if the script is working fine.
+After all dependecies are installed we can start testing if the script is working fine.

 ## Running tests
 We open the terminal and go to the folder that `rank.py` is saved and give the script executing rights.